 PIANO & BANJO with Joe Dinwiddie.
 For beginning Piano students age 7 through adult; and for beginning or intermediate Banjo students, high school and adult.
 Fee: $25 per 1/2 hour or $40 per hour lesson.
 To register, call Joe directly: 828/318-4333.

-WRITING CLASSES will begin again in the SPRING in partnership with the Great Smokies Writing Program (GSWP)
+WRITING CLASSES will begin again in the Summer in partnership with the Great Smokies Writing Program (GSWP)